scottaohara/aria_links/README.md

 ## This is a really bad idea
-If you need to create links, you should really just use the native `<a>` element.
-By default browsers already handle all the functionality of this script, and *more*, if the appropriate `<a>` element is used.
+Again, if you need to create links you should really just use the `<a>` element.
+By default browsers already handle all the functionality this script provides, and *more*.

-For instance, native links have unique context menus (right click on a link to see), where users can choose to open links in new windows, tabs, copy the link location, save to disk, and many other actions.
-Do you really want to remake these menus and actions for each of your false links with more custom components and JavaScript?
+For instance, native links have unique context menus (right click on a link to invoke), where users can choose to open links in new windows or tab, copy the link location, save to disk, and many other actions.

+Do you really want to remake these menus and actions for each of your faux links with more custom components and JavaScript?

-The correct answer is, "no".
-You don't.
-Just use a real `<a>` instead. :)
+The correct answer is "no".
+You don't. :)

 ## License & Such